Yrahcaz7/The-Septenary-Forest/documentation/challenges.md

 The old goal system uses these features:

-- `goal`: **deprecated**, A Decimal for the amount of currency required to beat the challenge.
+- `goal`: **deprecated**.
+A Decimal for the amount of currency required to beat the challenge.
 By default, the goal is in basic Points.
 The goal can also be a function if its value changes.

-- `currencyDisplayName`: **deprecated**. the name to display for the currency for the goal
+- `currencyDisplayName`: **deprecated**.
+The name to display for the currency for the goal

-- `currencyInternalName`: **deprecated**. the internal name for that currency
+- `currencyInternalName`: **deprecated**.
+The internal name for that currency

-- `currencyLayer`: **deprecated**. the internal name of the layer that currency is stored in.
+- `currencyLayer`: **deprecated**.
+The internal name of the layer that currency is stored in.
 If it's not in a layer, omit.
 If it's not stored directly in a layer, instead use the next feature.

-- `currencyLocation()`: **deprecated**. if your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
+- `currencyLocation()`: **deprecated**.
+If your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
 This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`)